cfels/website/README.md

 node build
 ```

-then just add it to your caddyfile and cloudflare so people can access it ALSO CHANGE UR PASS IN `.env`
+then just add it to your caddyfile and cloudflare so people can access it.